masseydigital/az-900-exam-prep/README.md

 5) ExpressRoute

 #### Content Delivery Networks (CDNs)
 The _Azure Content Delivery Network_ is a distributed network of servers that can efficiently deliver web content to users.
-They store _cached_ content on edge serers in point-of-presence (POP) locations, thus minimizing latency.
+They store _cached_ content on edge servers in point-of-presence (POP) locations, thus minimizing latency.

 Benefits:
 1) Better performance and improved user experience for end-to-end users.